developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/re2x/Keylight/index.md

 ##Remarks

 ###General
-The intensity tag will have an observable effect only if the keyboard backlight is turned on; setting the intensity alone will not illuminate the backlight.
+The intensity tag will only have an observable effect if the keyboard backlight is turned on, setting the intensity by its self is insufficient to illuminate the backlight.

 ###Device Limits
-Key light intensity is device-dependent.
-When the Keylight module is first loaded, it writes the supported levels to the log file as INFORMATION.
-To determine the maximum available setting, refer to the log file.
+The levels of supported keylight intensity is device dependant.
+When the Keylight module is first loaded it writes the supported levels to the log file as INFORMATION so you can determine the maximum setting from the log file.

 ##Requirements